Blxucreep/adventure-blxucreep-cdof2/README.md

 To run the game, use the following command: `python game.py`.

+New Features
+- Added the ability to find a sword in the game.
+- Implemented battles with creatures, allowing the player to use the sword to fight.
+- The sword will appear in the console when the player uses it during a battle.

 ## How to contribute
 If you want to contribute to this project, you can fork this repository and then make a pull request.
 You can also open an issue if you find a bug or if you have an idea to improve the game.